importcsv/importcsv/README.md

 ### Prerequisites

-- Python 3.11+
-- Node.js 18+
-- Docker & Docker Compose (for deployment)
+- Docker & Docker Compose installed
+- Git for cloning the repository

 ### One-Command Setup with Docker